 The number of ways fraud and cybercrime can be committed is dizzying: Piracy, espionage, denial-of-service attacks, hacking, identity fraud, dissemination of worms and viruses.
 These are just a few of the ways cybercriminals inflict harm.

-Utica College is a leader in cybersecurity education, designated as a National Center of Academic Excellence by the Department of Homeland Security and the National Security Agency.
+Utica University is a leader in cybersecurity education, designated as a National Center of Academic Excellence by the Department of Homeland Security and the National Security Agency.

 Companies need cybersecurity professionals who can lead efforts to prevent and detect fraudulent activity, then minimize damage if or when it occurs.
 According to the 2018 Global Economic Crime and Fraud Survey:2